xx0lucas0xx/HTML-and-CSS-projects/README.md

 	Pete-Cat-Main/second.html
-a webpage about pete the cat and his many war crimes links to second page with list of crimes and a video
+a webpage about pete the cat and his many war crimes links to the second page with a list of crimes and a video

----

-## HTML-and-CSS/folder

 	Basic_HTML_.html/3,4,5
 Testing out basic styling in html